snowjacob/snowjacob/README.md

 **`Software Engineer / Data Scientist`**

 Hello there!
 I'm a full-stack developer with a deep-seated interest in Artificial-Intelligence Engineering, utilizing skills in Machine Learning, Data Structures, Numerical Analysis, and Numerical Optimization.
-The software I design is from square one, where I strive to creative efficienct and innovative solutions to complex problems.
+The software I design is from square one, where I strive to implement creative, efficienct, and innovative solutions to complex problems.

 ***